Jianqoq/Hpt/README.md

 }
 ```

-To use Cuda (Note that Cuda is in development and not tested)
+To use Cuda, enable feature `cuda` (Note that Cuda is in development and not tested)
 ```rust
 use hpt::*;